alex6H/RefugeeCampShelterDetection-YOLOv8/README.md

 Thank you for your interest and contributions!

 ## Thanks
-Thanks to XXX for having provided a lot of camps images!
+Thanks to Andrea Cippà, siteplanner and drone pilote, for having provided a lot of camps images!
+Here is a link to his [Youtube Channel]([https://github.com/obss/sahi](https://www.youtube.com/@AndreaCippa-Siteplanning))